-At the time of publication of this Base Prospectus, DLR considers the risk of higher funding costs or a lack of liquidity to cover DLR's payment obligations in connection with the issuing of mortgage bonds to be low, and the risk related to interest-bearing liabilities, such as Bonds issued pursuant to section 15 of the Mortgage-Credit Loans and Mortgage-Credit Bonds etc. Act, unsecured senior debt, etc. to be medium to high.
+At the time of publication of this Base Prospectus, DLR considers the risk of higher funding costs or a lack of liquidity to cover DLR's payment obligations in connection with the issuing of ROs and SDOs to be low, and the risk related to interest-bearing liabilities, such as SSBs issued pursuant to section 15 of the Mortgage-Credit Loans and Mortgage-Credit Bonds etc. Act, unsecured senior debt, etc. to be medium to high.